dylanell/tensorflow-vs-pytorch/README.md

 ### TODO:

 1. Update README to explain format of image dataset.
-2. Refactor PyTorch dataset class to provide a PyTorch dataloader.
+2. PyTorch image dataloader class with built in pipeline.
-3. Refactor TensorFlow dataset class to provide a TensorFlow iterator
+3. TensorFlow image data iterator class with built in pipeline.